 Fast forward.
 My wife and I were fast asleep in Paris that winter; my phone rang in the middle of the night.
 Jim Simons had called my cell phone—assuming I was in Boston and it was a reasonable hour—to ask me if I was interested in the position of president at the Science Philanthropy Alliance.
 I was interested and I accepted the position.

 I had originally thought I would run the organization from Boston.
 However, David Baltimore (Nobelist and President Emeritus of Cal Tech) pointed me to a 2014 article from the Chronicle of Philanthropy, listing the top 50 philanthropists in the country.
 16 of them were in California and a handful were in the New York tri-state region.
 Zero were in Boston.
 It was then I decided that a move was imminent.

 In March of 2015, after relocating to Silicon Valley, I began my tenure as president of the Science Philanthropy Alliance.
 For the first few months we were allowed to squat at the Gordon and Betty Moore Foundation as we gained our footing.
 By the end of the month, I had recruited Valerie Conn to be our Vice President.
 I knew that for someone to take this role, they needed the skills and abilities of a seasoned fundraiser, a role in which Valerie had previously excelled.

-While the large pledges and gifts we have cultivated for the basic sciences has been thrilling, it is even more fulfilling to watch each new philanthropist moving along the path to gaining better understanding of the best and most effective practices in philanthropy.
-We witness their deep satisfaction from their support of basic science because their giving is effective.
+While the large pledges and gifts we have cultivated for the discovery sciences has been thrilling, it is even more fulfilling to watch each new philanthropist moving along the path to gaining better understanding of the best and most effective practices in philanthropy.
+We witness their deep satisfaction from their support of discovery science because their giving is effective.

 I want to thank the board of directors, both the original and the current members of the board, who have been unbelievably supportive and responsive, and my staff for their service over the years in growing the Alliance, and their help in achieving our mission.